-After filter the images using circle Hough transform.
-Expressions (1) and (2) show Hough Transform formula to detect iris boundary.
-The r is the radius from center to the iris boundaries, a and b is the center point coordinate and lastly delta that is the angle from 0 degree to 360 degree (Ifeanyi and Ghazali).
+After filtering the images using the Circle Hough Transform technique, expressions (1) and (2) indicate how the Hough Transform formula is used to detect the iris boundary.
+The r is the radius from the center to the iris boundaries, a and b are the center point coordinates and finally θ is the angle from 0 to 360 degrees (Ifeanyi and Ghazali Year).

 x = a + r cos (θ) (2.1)